hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_3.md

 **Figure BACT-BP-7:** This table contains the list of motifs detected in the sequence (only the top part of the table is shown).

-Step 16.
+step 16.
 Scroll further down to the section with the heading "Results of ELM motif search after globular domain filtering, structural filtering and context filtering" to obtain an overview of all of the motifs and motif instances detected (Figure BACT-BP-7).
 Each row also contains information on the Motif name, the matching